florianjehn/Societal_Collapse/_posts/2023-08-10-lessons_from_the_past.md

 (2) In principle, the methods used by Turchin and their colleagues to measure complexity can also be used to analyze our current society.
 For instance, they look at factors like the number of bureaucrats in the government, the size of a society's territory, and the population of its capital city.
 Nonetheless, these factors have undergone substantial changes over time, so it's not certain whether this assumption holds.

+(3) This is what the Seshat database is often used for, e.g. in [this paper](https://osf.io/preprints/socarxiv/hyj48_v1).

 ## References

 Allen, K., Reide, F., Gouramanis, C., Keenan, B., Stoffel, M., Hu, A., & Ionita, M. (2022).
 Coupled insights from palaeoenvironmental, historical and archaeological archives to support social-ecological resilience and the Sustainable Development Goals.
 Environmental Research Letters, 17. https://doi.org/10.1088/1748-9326/ac6967

 Baum, S. D. (2023).
 Assessing natural global catastrophic risks.
 Natural Hazards, 115(3), 2699–2719. https://doi.org/10.1007/s11069-022-05660-w

+Haldon, J., Mordechai, L., Dugmore, A., Eisenberg, M., Endfield, G., Izdebski, A., Jackson, R., Kemp, L., Labuhn, I., McGovern, T., Metcalfe, S., Morrison, K., Newfield, T., & Trump, B. (2024).
+Past Answers to Present Concerns.
+The Relevance of the Premodern Past for 21st Century Policy Planners: Comments on the State of the Field.
+Wiley Interdisciplinary Reviews: Climate Change. https://doi.org/10.1002/wcc.923

 Liu, H.-Y., Lauta, K. C., & Maas, M. M. (2018).
 Governing Boring Apocalypses: A new typology of existential vulnerabilities and exposures for existential risk research.
 Futures, 102, 6–19. https://doi.org/10.1016/j.futures.2018.04.009